tornikeo/nerdchat/README.md

 # Nerdchat

-This is a CLI that allows two way chat communication between friends over websockets.
+This is a CLI that allows two way chat communication between friends over websockets sharing a LAN.